On March 25th 1979, two days after the release of their second album, Van Halen kicked off their very first headlining tour!

 Alex, as always, is a powerhouse behind the kit.
 In the ’78 footage, we get a slight glimpse of Alex’s show closing drum barrage with his drum sticks ablaze, but it’s mostly blocked by fans standing and blocking the video of the lens.
 Unfortunately, due to the camera angle of the ’79 footage, Alex is mostly obscured from view.
 Nonetheless, you can not deny the thunderous drive of the elder Van Halen’s back beat!

 We could go on for hours and recant the event, dissecting each frame to uncover more and more gems, which in all honesty is what drives the collector to be “completeists” and gather every possible known piece of footage in existence.
 Those who were there can smell the air, feel the pulse of the arena piercing their bodies as a smile crosses their lips.
 Those who weren’t there are given a brief window into a time when rock ‘n roll was still unpredictable, exciting and fresh.
 There was nothing “Put On” about Van Halen.
 There was nothing “Corporate” about Van Halen.
 The members of the band were just like you: The Fan.
-It’s hard to believe this footage was shot over three decades ago and yet it’s still as fresh, relevant and enthralling today as it was then.
+It’s hard to believe this footage was shot decades ago and yet it’s still as fresh, relevant and enthralling today as it was then.
 Van Halen’s music truly stands the test of time in any form.
 This footage is a testament to that fact.